 Consider running alpha-beta pruning on the following minimax tree.
-The children of each node will be expanded from left to right.
 Which nodes will be pruned (thus not being visited)?

 3) [Breakouts] Problem 3

 Consider the speed bump problem we did last week:

 You're programming a self-driving car that can take you from home (position 1) to school (position n).
 At each time step, the car has a current position $x \in \{1, \ldots, n\}$ and a current velocity $v \in \{0, \ldots, m\}$.
 The car starts with v = 0, and at each time step, the car can either increase the velocity by 1, decrease it by 1, or keep it the same; this new velocity is used to advance x to the new position.
 The velocity is not allowed to exceed the speed limit m nor return to 0.